stefanKuijers/angular-advanced-seed-yo/README.md

 3. $ (gem install sass) && gem install compass

 ## Kickstart your project
-When you have successfully installed the prerequisits
+When you have successfully installed the prerequisits.

 1. (optionally fork first) Clone repo && cd into folder
 2. $ npm install && bower install
 3. grunt serve